Beta Estimation

 plot_beta_comparison.draw()

 The estimates in Figure 4 look as expected.
-As you can see, it really depends on the estimation window and data frequency how your beta estimates turn out.
+As you can see, the beta estimates really depend on the estimation window and data frequency.
+Nevertheless, one can observe a clear connection between daily and monthly betas in this example, in magnitude and the dynamics over time.

-Finally, we write the estimates to our database such that we can use them in later chapters.
+Finally, we write the estimates to our database so that we can use them in later chapters.

 name="beta",